 Institutional Publication Metrics for Computer Science

 Prospective students, parents, faculty, and university administrators use rankings to make decisions.
-CSmetrics.org is GOTO-ranking compliant.
+CSmetrics.net is GOTO-ranking compliant.
 It seeks to inform the process by creating better quantitative metrics on publications.
 These metrics are intrinsically incomplete because they should be combined with qualitative expert opinion and other metrics, such as area citation practices, faculty size, awards, student graduation rates, and PhD placement.
 It is a work in progress.

 To start, select discipline category(s), and optionally customize the year range, venue weightings, and venue list, and then wait for the institutional metrics to update.
 See our quick start guide and FAQ on how to use the tool.